Siemens-Healthineers/K2s/docs/op-manual/gitops-addon-delivery.md

     - Layer 3 (scripts): `Enable.ps1`, `Disable.ps1`, etc. -> addon implementation directory
 6. **Merge manifests** -- for multi-implementation addons (e.g., ingress with nginx and traefik), merge `addon.manifest.yaml` implementations using `yq`
 7. (Optional) **Persist digest** -- when `-CheckDigest` is set, save the current digest for next run

+If registry manifest lookup fails, addon-sync records a synthetic digest marker (`sha256:registry-unreachable`) in failure-state for retry backoff keying; it is not persisted as a success digest.

 ### What Happens After Sync